Toaster996/softwareengineering/documentation/documentation.md

 tbd

 ### 3.10 Licensing Requirements
-The whole project is licenced under Apache 2.0.
+The whole project is licenced under MIT.

 ### 3.11 Legal, Copyright, and Other Notices
 n/a